kragen/derctuo/multimeter-metrology.md

 pulses to a lot more accuracy than that, to the point that the concept of tolerance stops being meaningful.)
 We can get down to probably 1 ppm timing error if we can measure the temperature to compensate, 0.1 ppm if we can control it.
+(And nowadays we can reference to GPS.)

 *Ratiometric* voltage measurements with the dual ADCs ought to be a lot more precise, and probably limited only by the 12-bit bit depth